 These are only suggestions.
-Please use your judgement when organising a snack for your child.
+Please use your judgement when organising a healthy snack for your child.
 All children in EYFS and Key Stage One have a fresh fruit choice available at break times.

 Children should not be bringing in chocolate bars, sweets or crisps.

 Please click here for further healthy snack ideas.

 We really appreciate the support of all our parents and cares with this.